junparkh/LendingClub/menu4.md

 # Final Solution

 The best model was a simple neural network model.
 We selected loans where the probability estimates of the network were over 0.9.
 This yielded returns close to 5% on the test data.
+In addition, a Random Forest model with Regression also scored about 6% on its portfolio.
 If we had more time, there are numerous ways to improve upon this model which are explained in other sections.
+Both of these models scores significantly better than the basic option of only selecting A credit borrowers which would have generated less than a 3% return.

 # Debt Returns Not Symetrical